-Derivative Activity (Losses)/Gains (In n illions) Fair value of contracts as of December 31, 2016 \$ (73) Contracts realized or otherwise settled during the period 15 Changes in fair value (21) Fair value of contracts as of June 30, 2017 \$ (79) Fair value of contracts as of June 30 ), 2017 Maturity Fair Value Hierarchy Losses 1 Year or Less ter Than to 3 Years Greater Than 3 Years to 5 Years Greater Than 5 Years ll Fair alue (In millions) Level 2 \$ 25 \$ 32 \$ 14 \$ 8 } \$ 79
+Derivative Activity (Losses)/Gains (In n nillions) Fair value of contracts as of December 31, 2016 \$ (73) Contracts realized or otherwise settled during the period 15 Changes in fair value (21) Fair value of contracts as of June 30, 2017 \$ (79)

+Fair value of contracts as of June 30, 2017

+Maturity

+Fair Value Hierarchy Losses 1 Year o Greater Than 1 1 Year or Less Year to 3 Years er Than 3 to 5 Years Greater Than 5 Years Total Fair Value

+(In r nillions)

+Level 2 \$ 25 \$ 32 \$ 14 \$ 8 \$ 79

 The Company has elected to disclose derivative assets and liabilities on a trade-by-trade basis and does not offset amounts at the counterparty master agreement level.
-NRG, on behalf of the Company, measures the sensitivity of the portfolio to potential changes in market prices using VaR, a statistical model which attempts to predict risk of loss based on market price and volatility.
+As discussed below in Quantitative and Qualitative Disclosures about Market Risk - Commodity Price Risk, NRG, on behalf of the Company, measures the sensitivity of the portfolio to potential changes in market prices using VaR, a statistical model which attempts to predict risk of loss based on market price and volatility.
 NRG's risk management policy places a limit on one-day holding period VaR, which limits the net open position.